keymanapp/keyboards/release/i/indigenous_nt/README.md

 Indigenous NT Integrated Keyboard
 =====================

-Copyright (C) 2019
+Copyright (C) 2019 Rajiv Rawat

 Version 3.2

 __DESCRIPTION__

-This is the Keyman version of the universal keyboard for the 11 official languages of the Northwest Territories (Inuktitut in Roman Orthography).

-It retains the standard US keyboard layout while providing access to special characters and diacritics through the Alt-Gr (Right Alt) key on Desktop computers.
+This is the Keyman edition of an universal keyboard for the official languages of the Northwest Territories.
+It retains the standard US keyboard layout while providing access to special characters and diacritics through the right Alt key.
+The mobile version allows multiple character forms through the longpress popup method.

-On mobile devices such as tablets and smartphones, the longpress popup provides the same functionality (glottal stops can be accessed through the period key).

-The keyboard is intended to be intuitive and easy to use for the widest number of users.
-As such, it hopes to facilitate widescale acceptance and adoption of the incredible linguistic diversity in the Canadian North.
+First create in 2013, the keyboard has evolved to its current edition at the Prince of Wales Northern Heritage Centre and Indigenous Languages and Education Secretariat.

 Links
 -----